 Salary and Career Outlook

-As of 2015, the median salary for nursing informatics specialists was $85,800 per year according to O*Net Online.
+As of 2018, the median salary for nursing informatics specialists was $88,740 per year according to O*Net Online.
 Like many other healthcare and technology fields, opportunities are expected to be plentiful in the coming years.
-According to O*Net Online, the projected career growth is anticipated to be more than 14% from 2014-2024, which will be significantly faster than most careers.
+According to O*Net Online, the projected career growth is anticipated to be 5-9% from 2018-2028, which will be as fast as most careers.

 Master of Science in Nursing Informatics